-Through the Attendance Department, it is the legal responsibility of ESC of Lake Erie West to enforce the State of Ohio's compulsory attendance laws.
+It is the legal responsibility of ESC of Lake Erie West to enforce the State of Ohio's compulsory attendance laws.
 Attendance records for each child, including exact dates of absence/truancy, must be kept for all students at all schools.